 7 Resources for Time Management

 The Action Priority Matrix is a simple diagram designed to help people choose activities they should prioritize and which ones to avoid.
 The matrix achieves this by encouraging people to place tasks into one of four categories: Quick Wins (High Impact, Low Effort), Major Projects (High Impact, High Effort), Fill Ins (Low Impact, Low Effort), and Thankless Tasks (Low Impact, High Effort).
-Click here to learn more.
 We also encouraging learning about the Eisenhower’s Urgent/Important Principle, which features a similar process.

 This model, developed by Dr. Elizabeth Page-Gould to share with incoming graduate students at the University of Tennesee, encourages the user to list their main work goals for the semester, as well as how much time per week they should be spending on them.
 Once the table is complete, the user can arrange their weekly calendar accordingly using block scheduling.
-Click here to view Dr. Page-Gould's time estimate chart and a sample weekly schedule.
+View Dr. Page-Gould's time estimate chart and a sample weekly schedule.

 This recap only scratches the surface of what was discussed during the #SPSPChat.
-For a full recap of the conversation, including the valuable personal advice and anecdotes shared by our panelists, please click here.
+Read the full recap of the conversation, including the valuable personal advice and anecdotes shared by our panelists.